semantic-flow/sflo/documentation/concept.mesh.md

 ### Weave Process
 The [[Weave Process|concept.weave-process]] process maintains mesh integrity by:
 - Checking for required system resources and creating them if missing
-- Generating resource pages for changed components
+- Generating resource pages for changed resources
 - Managing dataset versioning and metadata
 - Ensuring all resources remain addressable and dereferenceable